Vodafone to switch off its 3G network in Dublin over the coming weeks

 Are we going to get 6G?

-6G will almost certainly be much faster, and is intended to support more data-intensive activities such as virtual reality and artificial intelligence.
+6G will almost certainly be much faster, with less latency, and is intended to support more data-intensive activities such as virtual reality and artificial intelligence.

-However, there is currently no standard definition of what 6G constitutes, and it’s unlikely to make an appearance on your phone until at least 2025.
-Perhaps much later.
+However, there is currently no standard definition of what 6G constitutes, and it’s unlikely to make an appearance on phones until at least 2030.
+Perhaps even later.

-For now, 5G technology is still being rolled out and taken up across Ireland, and is the major focus as of now for the major network operators.
+For now, 5G technology is still being rolled out across Ireland, and is the major focus as of now for the major network operators.

 Read more